 Businesses and their employees need to adapt in order to prevent themselves from being kicked out of the market.
 And it isn’t enough to just invest blindly in digital tech to keep with the times – the transformation needs to be sustainable and take place at all levels.
 Agorize explains how to successfully manage your digital transformation in five simple steps.

-Digital transformation – an opportunity to be grasped with both hands, or a fatal tragedy?
+What is Digital transformation?
+An opportunity to be grasped with both hands, or a fatal tragedy?
 It all depends on what you do.
 87% of organizations see digital transformation as an opportunity to develop a competitive edge.
 But it’s also a crucial change for the company’s survival, according to 67% of executives.

 The starting point for building an effective digital strategy is a good understanding of the digital challenges your organization faces.
 Digitalization doesn’t mean that everything has to be changed, but you do need to take a close look at your products and processes.
 Where could new technology help you?
 What could it simplify?
 How could your products be improved?
 Identify which areas of your business can and should go digital.